What does kindness mean?

 Context of Katie and Karyn

-Karyn Ross is my āK2C2ā (Katie and Karynās Coaching Community) partner and good friend — and she was one of the editors of my book Learning to Lead, Leading to Learn!
+Karyn Ross is my “K2C2” (Katie and Karyn’s Coaching Community) partner and good friend — and she was one of the editors of my book Learning to Lead, Leading to Learn!

-Sheās on a mission to help people create a better, kinder world.
-An artist, speaker, award-winning author, consultant, coach and practitioner, Karyn travels the globe (virtually these days!) teaching people her unique system of combining creativity, continuous improvement and kindness to make a better world.Ā
+She’s on a mission to help people create a better, kinder world.
+An artist, speaker, award-winning author, consultant, coach and practitioner, Karyn travels the globe (virtually these days!) teaching people her unique system of combining creativity, continuous improvement and kindness to make a better world.

 Karyn is also Founder and President of the Love and Kindness Project Foundation, a registered public charity that I support, and The New School for Kind Leaders.
 She has created both of these initiatives to help people around the world think, speak, act and lead more kindly.

-Karynās latest book, The Kind Leader: A Practical Guide to Eliminating Fear, Creating Trust and Leading with Kindness teaches leaders how to lead with kindness so they can influence the people they lead to create kinder workplaces, organizations and a kinder world.
+Karyn’s latest book, The Kind Leader: A Practical Guide to Eliminating Fear, Creating Trust and Leading with Kindness teaches leaders how to lead with kindness so they can influence the people they lead to create kinder workplaces, organizations and a kinder world.

 Karyn and I have done this type of author interview before for some of her previous work, which you can take a look at here and here and it is always such a huge pleasure talking to her.

-Karynās creativity, energy, and kindness are inspiring and Iām thrilled to share with you our most recent conversationā¦.this time about her new book!
+Karyn’s creativity, energy, and kindness are inspiring and I’m thrilled to share with you our most recent conversation….this time about her new book!

-This week, Iām giving away a copy of Karynās book, The Kind Leader: A Practical Guide to Eliminating Fear, Creating Trust and Leading with Kindness, AND a copy of my book Learning to Lead, Leading to Learn: Lessons from Toyota Leader Isao Yoshino on a Lifetime of Continuous Learning to one lucky person!
+One lucky participant won a copy of a copy of Karyn’s book, The Kind Leader: A Practical Guide to Eliminating Fear, Creating Trust and Leading with Kindness, AND a copy of my book Learning to Lead, Leading to Learn: Lessons from Toyota Leader Isao Yoshino on a Lifetime of Continuous Learning during our giveaway.

-You can also buy your own copy of The Kind Leader: A Practical Guide to Eliminating Fear, Creating Trust and Leading with Kindness here on Amazon; and your copy of Learning to Lead, Leading to Learn: Lessons from Toyota Leader Isao Yoshino on a Lifetime of Continuous Learning here on Amazon.
+You can still buy your own copy of The Kind Leader: A Practical Guide to Eliminating Fear, Creating Trust and Leading with Kindness here on Amazon; and your copy of Learning to Lead, Leading to Learn: Lessons from Toyota Leader Isao Yoshino on a Lifetime of Continuous Learning here on Amazon.

 Kindness Is Not Weakness